LombardiDaniel/dcs-livery-unlocker/README.md

 ### Download

 You can get the latest executable from [releases](https://github.com/LombardiDaniel/dcs-livery-unlocker/releases).
-Or from the UserFiles: [LINK WILL BE UPDATED WHEN AVAILABLE]
+Or from the UserFiles: [https://www.digitalcombatsimulator.com/en/files/3318175/]

 ### Usage